lelkouss/power-outages-analysis/README.md

 # Predicting Power Outage Duration: An Exploratory Analysis
-Portfolio Homework for EECS 398: Practical Data Science

 ## Step 1: Introduction
-The dataset we chose to use is the power outages dataset describing major power outage events in the continental U.S., which we retrived from [this ScienceDirect article](https://www.sciencedirect.com/science/article/pii/S2352340918307182) and [this Purdue link to the dataset](https://engineering.purdue.edu/LASCI/research-data/outages).
+The dataset we chose to use is the power outages dataset describing major power outage events in the continental U.S., which we retrieved  from [this ScienceDirect article](https://www.sciencedirect.com/science/article/pii/S2352340918307182) and [this Purdue link to the dataset](https://engineering.purdue.edu/LASCI/research-data/outages).

 ### Reasoning Behind selection:
 We are not familiar with League of Legends, and power outages were more interesting to us than recipes.
 The example questions for recipes seem easier to intuitively predict ourselves because food and recipes are familiar, whereas we are genuinely curious about what we might find in the power outages data because we are less familiar with it.
 This dataset also has a high impact, since power outages affect many people